MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 When you use a granular JSON file, you can create a theme file that standardizes your charts and reports, making it easy for your organization's reports to be consistent.

-For information about the format of the detailed JSON file, see the **Report theme JSON file format** section at the end of this article.
+For information about the format of the detailed JSON file, see the **Report theme JSON file format** section later in this article.

 ## How Report Theme colors stick to your reports
 When you publish your report to the **Power BI service**, your Report Theme colors stay with it.